 Tucked away down a little walkway, about 30 yards from your door, is a pretty, private, enclosed garden area with summer house, terrace with table and chairs.
 Its a little sun trap of a location and very peaceful.
-There is off-street parking for 1 car.
+There is off-street parking for 1 car (through the archway).

 One small Pet welcome.
 Children Welcome.
 Cot & High Chair available.
 Wifi available and incl. £200.00 Security Deposit required in advance of arrival.

 Parking available for one car.
 More off street parking nearby.